bn4t/bn4t.me/content/post/setting-up-wireguard-on-ubuntu.md

 # Address and port of the server
 Endpoint = <insert server_address>:5555

 # Define an IP range to route through the Wireguard tunnel.
-0.0.0.0/0 tunnels all ipv4 traffic through wireguard
+# The 0.0.0.0/0 range tunnels all ipv4 traffic through wireguard
 AllowedIPs = 0.0.0.0/0
 ````